drbean/edit/jeffreykuo/send_editing_Final_send.md

 Fig 1.
 Product development flow and manufacturing process chain diagram
 \[7\]

-The purpose of free-form surface machining is to perform complex shapes to and meet a given level of quality while minimizing machining time, particularly in aerospace and automobile industry \[8,9\].
-There is literature focusing on speed optimization for machining, and in these works, the jerk setting has a significant impact on the machining time as well as the quality of the machining, especially for multi-axis machining applications \[10,11\].
-Barre et al. \[12\] concluded that the jerk selection could have a significant effect on vibration amplitude and time of movement.
-Zhang et al. \[13\] mentioned that frequent acceleration and deceleration leads to reduced machining efficiency and that acceleration and impact also oscillate, eventually leading to severe vibration and poorer surface textures.
+The purpose of free-form surface machining is to perform the cutting of complex shapes to a given level of quality and to meet that level of quality while minimizing machining time, particularly in the aerospace and automobile industry \[8,9\].
+There is literature focusing on speed optimization for machining, and there it is pointed out that jerk settings have a significant impact on machining time as well as the quality of the machining, especially for multi-axis machining applications \[10,11\].
+Barre et al. \[12\] concluded that jerk selection could have a significant effect on vibration amplitude as well as time of movement.
+Zhang et al. \[13\] noted that frequent acceleration and deceleration leads to reduced machining efficiency and the acceleration and impact oscillation that is produced also eventually results in severe vibration and poorer surface textures.
 Tulsyan and Altintas
-\[14\] pointed out while the five-axis CNC machine tool followed the sequence tool path command, the driving parts would have velocity, acceleration and jerk discontinuities at transition points.
-These discontinuities result would lead to poor surface quality.
-From these studies, the jerk value assigned would have a relationship with the surface quality.
-Therefore, the error caused by CNC machine motion will be projected onto the machined surface, especially in the machining of molds and dies \[15\].
+\[14\] pointed out while the five-axis CNC machine tool follows the sequence tool path command, the driving parts have velocity, acceleration and jerk discontinuities at transition points, and these discontinuities lead to poor surface quality.
+From these studies, it can be seen the jerk values assigned to a job have a relationship with the surface quality of the result.
+And, the errors caused by CNC machine motion will be projected onto the machined surface, especially important in the machining of molds and dies \[15\].

 However, it is a big challenge to measure the surface quality of a free